CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Road-texture-flickers,-or-terrain-showing-through-roads.md

 This issue is _not_ caused by TM:PE.

 Both symptoms are caused when the ground terrain isn't fully underneath the road.
-This is most common at junctions, road transitions (eg. between elevated and ground, or different types of road), and level crossings.
+This is most common at junctions, road transitions (e.g. between elevated and ground, or different types of road), and level crossings.

 ## Solutions

-The most common solution is to use the [Move It!](https://steamcommunity.com/sharedfiles/filedetails/?id=1619685021) mod to move nodes to more level terrain or raise/lower nodes so they cause the terrain to conform in a more uniform manner.
+The most common solution is to use the [Move It!](https://steamcommunity.com/sharedfiles/filedetails/?id=1619685021) mod to move nodes to more level terrain or raise/lower nodes, so they cause the terrain to conform in a more uniform manner.
 Moving nodes further apart often helps too.

 An alternative is to use terrain-clipping [surfaces](https://steamcommunity.com/sharedfiles/filedetails/?id=1762784478)